foundation/foundation-libsass-template/README.md

 ## Quickstart

-Clone this repository:
-`git clone git@github.com:zurb/foundation-libsass-template.git`
+Download this repository.
+Please don't clone it unless you are collaborating on this project.

 Navigate into the directory:
 `cd foundation-libsass-template`